The Best Online Dating Sites

 Beware of scammers and harassment.

-Percent of online daters by site who responded yes to "Have you ben contacted by someone through an online dating site in a way that made you feel harassed or uncomfortable?"
+Percent of online daters by site who responded yes to “Have you been contacted by someone through an online dating site in a way that made you feel harassed or uncomfortable?”
 Source: Pew Research Center 2013 Online Dating & Relationships Study

 Key takeaway: Watch out for red flags.
 According to Brooks, “a typical pattern for scammers is to get users off the dating site ASAP.
 Once they’re off, they’ll build confidence over a period of months, and then make a small ask, followed by bigger and bigger asks.
 By that time, their victim is hooked, and the sunk-cost fallacy kicks in.”
 Other signs, according to UK company Scamalytics, include bad grammar, fake photos (you can do a reverse image search on Google to see if the picture is actually of, say, a model), and inaccurate locations (someone who says they are in NYC but has an IP address that points across the country — or the world).